Britannia Coconut Dancers: Costume

 Their name refers to the wooden nuts worn at their knees, waists and wrists, which are made from the tops of bobbins.
 They are protective work gear for the hands and knees, essential in mining work involving crawling.
 The waist nut is a spare in case of breakage or loss of the others.
 These are tapped together like castanets as a percussive accompaniment to the dance, the nuts on the hands striking the nuts on the waist or knees in an intricate and dextrous rhythm.
 They wear white turbans with blue plumes, dark jerseys and trews, a white baldric, red and white skirts, white hose and black clogs.

 Blackface

 The group's performance in blackface is popularly explained as either due to the origins of the dance in the mining community, a reference to the dancers' ancient origin as Barbary pirates, or as a disguise to ward off evil spirits.
-Theresa Buckland's (1990) research discusses the likely origin of the tradition in minstrel shows.
-She argued that over time the dancers have developed and passed on an alternative history of their tradition, one that does not include the connection to minstrelsy.
+Theresa Buckland's (1990) research discusses the possible origin of the tradition in minstrel shows, which were performing in the UK concurrently with the earliest references to the Nutters.
+She suggested that over time the dancers may have developed and passed on an alternative history of their tradition, one that does not include the connection to minstrelsy.
+However she also noted that explaining the blackened faces as a portrayal of coal miners is an "interpretation which has some credibility since a number of earlier dancers were colliers in the district".
 The issue caused controversy in 2014, when local politician Will Straw was photographed with them.
-He defended the custom: "... it’s traditions from the past which give communities a sense of common identity for the present and the future.
+He defended the custom: "... its traditions from the past which give communities a sense of common identity for the present and the future.
 May the Coconutters continue for many years to come."